G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 # The Geometry
 ## Magnitude of the Load Impedance
 Firstly, we set up the problem by plotting an unknown load impedance $Z_L$ on the complex impedance plane, see diagram below.
 We can easily add a circle that captures all impedance values that have the same magnitude $\vert Z \vert$ as our unknown load.
-This circle crosses the real (resistance) axis where $R = \vert Z_L \vert$, although we don't need to remember this value for the steps that follow.
+This circle crosses the real, or resistance, axis where $R = \vert Z_L \vert$, although we don't need to remember this value for the steps that follow.

 <img src='https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/GeometricRouteModZ.PNG'>